 Public schools are free right?
-Actually no. There are a few costs associated with instructional supplies, noon supervision (if your child stays at school for lunch), and transport (if they take the bus to school).
+Actually no. There are a few costs associated with instructional supplies, noon supervision (if your child stays at school for lunch), and transport (if they take the bus to school which is not the designated area school).
 Waivers are available for eligible families.
 All details here.

 Starting kindergarten: Red Shirting Yes or No?

 Under the current School Act, a child must be at least 4 years old on or before March 1 to start kindergarten in September of the same calendar year.
 This gives parents the option for the child to start kindergarten in the year the child is 4 years old or even 5 years old if their birthday is a few months before the cut off.
 This strategy became notorious as “red shirting” and viewed as a way for ambitious parents to give their children a head start by being the oldest in the class.
 However there are pros and cons to “red shirting” depending on individual needs of the child.
 If you feel your child is not ready for the rigorous requirements of kindergarten because their birthday is close to the cut off, CBE offers you the option to send them the following year.
 Children can not repeat kindergarten unless there are special circumstances so the child may stay at home or attend a program not funded by Alberta Education such as a private preschool or daycare/dayhome.

 The new Education Act is expected to take effect for the 2018/19 school year and the regulations expect the child to be at least five years old by December 31, 2018 to start kindergarten in September 2018.

 Before and After Care